inmanta/inmanta-core/docs/quickstart.rst

 To deploy the project, we must first register it with the management server by creating a project and an environment.
 We have covered this earlier at `Create an Inmanta project and an environment`_ section.

-Export the ``interafces`` configuration model to the Inmanta server:
+Export the ``interfaces`` configuration model to the Inmanta server:

 .. code-block:: sh